-Biological agents could either be found in the environment using advanced detection devices or after specific testing or by a doctor reporting a medical diagnosis of an illness caused by an agent.
+Biological agents could either be found in the environment using advanced detection devices, after specific testing or by a doctor reporting a medical diagnosis of an illness caused by an agent.
 Animals may also be early victims and shouldn't be overlooked.

 Early detection of a biological agent in the environment allows for early and specific treatment and time enough to treat others who were exposed with protective medications.
 Currently, the U.S. Department of Defense is evaluating devices to detect clouds of biological warfare agents in the air.